wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/2-identify-components-to-protect.md

 When you configure session hosts with application groups, you have your choice of images.
 You can choose from Gallery images, such as:

-- Windows 10 Enterprise for multi-session
+- Windows 10 Enterprise for multi-session, with or without M365 Apps.
-- Microsoft 365, or
+- Windows server 2019.
-- Your own custom images stored in your own Azure Storage account
+- Your own custom images stored in your own Azure Storage account or the Shared Image gallery.

 Master images don't directly impact a user's ability to connect to a session-host VM.
 However, they're critically important when provisioning new session host capacity.
 So, when creating hosts, you must back them up and ensure they're available.
 You need to make sure that the master image is available in the secondary region.
 We recommend that you configure your custom images to use the Shared Image Gallery.
 This will let you share your custom VM images across regions.